SDS 9 Series: General description

 All systems are 24-bit single address machines.
 Programmer-accessible registers are A (accumulator), B (extension), X (index), and P (program counter—14 bits), plus an overflow indicator.
 The 9300 has three index registers X1 through X3 which can be used as base registers to allow access to memory above 16K words.
 The W and Y registers are used for input/output.

 Maximum address space is 214 or 16,384 words (16 KW—64 K char) on the 910 and 920.
 The 9300 and 930 support up to 32K (128 K char), and the 940 and 945 support up to 64K (256 K char), although the method for accessing the memory above 16K differs.

 Data formats

-Fixed point data is 24-bits, two's complement, big-endian.
+Fixed-point data is 24-bit, two's complement, big-endian.

-Floating point is implemented in software using "programmed operators", except on the SDS 9300 which has hardware floating point.
-All floating point numbers are stored as 48-bit double words.
+Floating-point is implemented in software using "programmed operators", except on the SDS 9300 which has hardware floating-point.
+All floating-point numbers are stored as 48-bit double words.
 Single precision has a 24-bit signed fraction and a 9-bit signed exponent, double precision has a 39-bit fraction and a 9-bit exponent.
 Both the exponent and the fraction are stored in big-endian twos-complement format.
 The binary point is assumed to be immediately left of the high-order bit of the fraction.
 The value of the number is F*2E, where F is the fraction and E is the exponent.